JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Search bar for profiles / posts
 - Create a separate search results page #DONE
+- Add a src parameter to see where the user initiated the search from #DONE
 - Return posts that contain the query in the post body with infinite scroll
+- For the profiles show 3 profiles and a show more tab, for posts
 - Add those blue lines to the selected category of search results
 - Return profiles if user selects people
 - If the query starts with @ then show profiles first but still show posts afterwards
-- For the profiles show 3 profiles and a show more tab, for posts

 - Search by hashtags
+- Suggested search results

 ## Messaging
 - Separate page where users can message each other